 - Computer or device (PC, laptops, mobile devices)

 Learning in real time

 There will be regular opportunities to engage in synchronous online learning and interaction with lecturers and your peers.
-The online meeting platforms currently used at the university are Adobe Connect and Zoom.
+The online meeting platform currently used at the university is Zoom.
 Where online meetings are used in subjects, sessions are recorded, so if you are ever unable to attend a live session, you can generally watch the recorded meeting to review and catch up on material you missed.

 Getting Started with Online meetings